 She shares her skills with staff on the Communication & Interaction team, class teachers and support staff.
 She does this by having staff working alongside her with pupils developing new strategies and ensuring that those strategies can continue in all situations.

-She assesses pupils who are new referrals or who need Voice Output Communication Aids (VOCAs).
-She works with the Communication & Interaction team to manage Signing, PECS and VOCAs throughout the school.
+She assesses pupils who are new referrals or who may need the support of Augmentative and Alternative Communication (AAC).
+She works with the Communication & Interaction team to manage Signing, PECS and AAC devices throughout the school.